-This program is designed to be a flexible education pathway for military service-members in the Pikes Peak region.
+This program is designed to be a flexible education pathway for military service-members and civilians in the Pikes Peak region.

-It complements and enhances service-members' Professional Military Education (PME) by delving more deeply into critical thinking and leader fundamentals.
-Success in the course sequence includes the acquisition of relevant professional knowledge leading to advancement, greater opportunities for new roles and promotion.
-Additional outcomes include building credits towards a BA degree at UCCS and employment potential upon separation.
+For service-members, this program complements Professional Military Education (PME) by delving into critical thinking and leader fundamentals.
+Completing the course sequence will provide relevant professional knowledge necessary for advancement and will contribute to greater opportunities for promotion.
+Additional outcomes include building credits towards a BA degree at UCCS and employment potential in the civilian sector.

 Reasons to complete the Certificate

 Advance your military career or become successful in higher education and the civilian sector – UCCS will prepare you for both.

 Take advantage of our Military Credit Transfer policy

 Earn your Certificate while on Active Duty – your BA and MA once you separate (Pathway)

 Online flexibility with targeted physical campus support for military members

 Promotion points earned with credential completion (i.e., E-5 to E-6 promotion would result in approximately $5000 per year raise)

 Education and skills that will enhance promote-ability